tarokiritani/tiffstack2avi/README.md

     import tiffstack2avi
     tiffstack2avi.convert()

 Choose the folders that contain tiff sequences.
 The tiff files should be named frame%d.tif.
-It would be great if you could aknowledge my work and cite my paper.
+It would be great if you could aknowledge my work and cite my paper (in prep..).